 - JDBC module

 - Java Messaging Service(JMS) module

 - Transaction module

 - Web module

 - Web-Portlet module

 Ans: This is the basic Spring module, which provides the fundamental functionality of the Spring framework.
 BeanFactory is the heart of any spring-based application.
 Spring framework was built on the top of this module, which makes the Spring container.

-Q. BeanFactory – BeanFactory implementation example
+Q5) What is the BeanFactory – BeanFactory implementation example?

 Ans: A BeanFactory is an implementation of the factory pattern that applies Inversion of Control to separate the application’s configuration and dependencies from the actual application code.